 10 green tea bags (about 20g if you are using loose green tea leaves)

 1 handful of mint leaves (plus extra for serving)

 80ml pear and vanilla syrup (see recipe above)

 Optional: thin slices of pear to serve

-2. When the tea is completely refrigerated, add in the pear and vanilla syrup and stir well.
+3. Add in the pear and vanilla syrup and stir well.
 Serve in tall glasses with ice cubes, a few small mint leaves and thin slices of pear (optional).

 Bon appétit or bon thé glacé!